Meet our team

 Clinical Trial Manager

-Samaher joined the CTU in 2017 as Clinical Trial Manager for a trial to improve outcomes for renal transplant patients (ITOPS).
-She is a registered nurse and has worked in adult and paediatric cardiac surgery intensive care.
-She completed a MSc in advanced nursing practice at Nottingham University in 2005, and a PhD in public health research policy awarded from the University of Central Lancashire in 2016.
+Samaher is a registered nurse and has worked in adult and paediatric cardiac surgery intensive care.
+She completed an MSc in Advanced Nursing Practice at Nottingham University in 2005 and a PhD in Public Health Research Policy from University of Central Lancashire in 2016.
 Samaher has been involved in clinical research since 2007, having worked as a research nurse for several medical and surgical phase II and III oncology and haematology clinical trials in Leeds and Lancaster.
-She has also been trial manager and research nurse for a sleep study at Oxford University Hospitals.
+Samaher joined CTU in 2017.

 Tel: 07392 139747